You’re an active Defined Contribution (DC) member of the Scheme, because you’re a current employee and you joined on or after 1 July 1996.

 For more information about protection benefits, visit our 'Choose your beneficiaries' page.
 Or see the DC member guide, ‘Knowing your DC pension pot’ (2.6MB, PDF) in our Information Centre.

 Any consideration of a divorcing couple’s assets usually includes pension rights.
 Our HSBC Administration Team can help if you want more information.
 Remember to update your personal details if you’re getting divorced or dissolving your civil partnership.
-You should also make sure your details are up to date on the My Beneficiaries page in My Pension. (click here if you're outside the HSBC network and you can log in using your username and password)
+You should also make sure your details are up to date on the My Beneficiaries page in My Pension.

 If you’re on long-term sick leave or go on maternity, paternity, shared parental or adoption leave, HSBC will continue putting money into the pension scheme based on your pensionable salary.
 You can keep putting money in as well.
 The amount you pay will be based on the salary you actually receive during the period of absence, rather than your pensionable salary.